randolphwanjiru/DSP3402_FINAL/README.md

 To reproduce the results or utilize the trained model, follow these steps:
 Environment Setup:

-* Ensure Python and required libraries (e.g., pandas, scikit-learn) are installed in your environment.
-Use virtual environments like Anaconda or pip to manage dependencies.
+* Ensure Python and required libraries ( pandas and scikit-learn) are installed in your environment.

 Data Loading and Preprocessing:

 * Load the dataset ('train.csv' and 'test.csv') into your working directory using pandas.